Boutoo/TMS-EEG-Preprocessing-Python-Tutorial/readme.md

 Let's create the MNE Raw object and visualize the data:

-<span style="color:#1496BB">Question: What are some benefits of visually inspecting your raw data before performing any preprocessing steps?</span>
+`Question: What are some benefits of visually inspecting your raw data before performing any preprocessing steps?`

 ```python